MobilityData/gbfs/gbfs.md

 ### system_hours.json

 This OPTIONAL file is used to describe hours and days of operation when vehicles are available for rental.
-If `system_hours.json` is not published, it indicates that vehicles are available for rental 24 hours a day, 7 days a week.<br/>The following fields are all attributes within the main 'data' object for this feed.
+If `system_hours.json` is not published, it indicates that vehicles are available for rental 24 hours a day, 7 days a week.<br/>The following fields are all attributes within the main `data` object for this feed.

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---